Anshuman1249/Plagarism_Checker_Using_Python/README.md

   4.Threshold Evaluation: The calculated similarity scores are compared against the user-defined thresholds to determine if plagiarism is present.

 ## Clone the repository:
-git clone
 https://github.com/Anshuman1249/Plagarism_Checker_Using_Python.git

-Run the plagiarism checker by following command: python Plagarism_Checker_Using_Python.py
+## Run the plagiarism checker by following command:

+  python Plagarism_Checker_Using_Python.py

 ## Contributing